-Kinesthesia is a type of imagery which is used as a poetic device.
-It is a poetic device that gives a feeling of natural or physical bodily movement or action (like a heartbeat, a pulse and breathing).
+Kinesthesia is a type of imagery that is used as a poetic device.
+It is a poetic device that gives a feeling of natural, or physical bodily movement or action (like a heartbeat, a pulse, and breathing).
 It also refers to tension along with the movement.

-Since the word kinetic means motion or movement, therefore, kinesthetic imagery is the representation of the actions and movements of an object or a character.
-Famous authors William Shakespeare and W. Wordsworth, respectively wrote the following examples of kinesthesia:
+Since the word kinetic means motion or movement, kinesthetic imagery is the representation of the actions and movements of an object or a character.
+Famous authors William Shakespeare and William Wordsworth, respectively, wrote the following examples of kinesthesia:

 “This sensible warm motion to become

 To bathe in fiery floods, or to reside

 In thrilling region of thick-ribbed ice…”

 Above, Shakespeare presents the phrases “warm motion,” and “clod” as kinesthetic imagery.

 Tossing their heads in sprightly dance…”

 (I Wandered Lonely as a Cloud, by William Wordsworth)

 - Touch: Like running fingers on silk fabric